plam40/Feyree-EV-charger/README.md

 ## 🚀 Installation

-### 1. Flash Tasmota to WBR3 Module
+### 1. Flash Tasmota to ESP8266 Module

 **Flash Tasmota v14.x with scripting support** to the ESP8266 module using your preferred method:
-- Use **tasmota-scripting.bin** or **tasmota32-scripting.bin** from the Tasmota specials repository
+- Use **tasmota-scripting.bin** from the Tasmota specials repository
 - Standard ESP8266 flashing procedures apply (GPIO0 to GND for flash mode, 9600 or 115200 baud)
-- Many tutorials are available online for ESP8266/WBR3 flashing if needed
+- Many tutorials are available online for ESP8266 flashing if needed

 **After Flashing:**
 1. Disconnect USB-to-Serial adapter